American Catholic Press

 With regard to the name of God, the intent is to stress God’s freedom, especially in creation.
 In opposition to the origin of the names of the various creatures mentioned in Genesis, whose names are given by Adam as a sign of his dominion, the name of God is not given by Adam or by any human being.
 God makes the divine name known as an expression of independence of any dominion.

-In the last century, through error, the vowels for Adonai were added to the four consonants YHWH, resulting in the inaccurate “Jehovah.”
+In the nineteenth century, through error, the vowels for Adonai were added to the four consonants YHWH, resulting in the inaccurate Jehovah.
 This artificial term has no basis in Scripture (or in tradition) and, as pure fabrication, it has gradually been eliminated from hymnals and other books.
-For example, the 1976 edition of the Psalter Hymnal of the Christian Reformed Church includes ten hymns that begin with the word “Jehovah”13 whereas the 1987 edition includes none.14 In accord with a growing ecumenical consensus, the word “Jehovah” might best be banished from our vocabulary since “Yahweh” seems to be the most authentic pronunciation we have.
+For example, the 1976 edition of the Psalter Hymnal of the Christian Reformed Church includes ten songs that begin with the word Jehovah19 whereas the 1987 edition includes none.20 In accord with a growing ecumenical consensus, the word Jehovah might best be banished from our vocabulary since Yahweh seems to be the most authentic pronunciation we have.

-Once, the name was spoken in a loud voice, and its pronunciation was taught to anyone.
+Once, the name was spoken in a loud voice; and its pronunciation was taught to anyone.
 In time, it was said quietly and taught only to persons considered worthy.
-After the destruction of the temple, the tradition of the name was carefully preserved but was eventually entirely lost.16
+After the destruction of the temple, the tradition of the name was carefully preserved but was eventually entirely lost.

 Insert3